mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/fraud-prevention.md

 }
 ```

-Wiht its comparable simplicity, the drawback here is that, for the example above, `+1` phone country code corresponds not only to the US and Canada but a few other countries/regions which might be outside of your case relevant destinations, for example, the Bahamas or Antigua and Barbuda.
+With its comparable simplicity, the drawback here is that, for the example above, `+1` phone country code corresponds not only to the US and Canada but a few other countries/regions which might be outside of your case relevant destinations, for example, the Bahamas or Antigua and Barbuda.
 To do a more precise check, it's recommended to use basic Number Insights API to check the destination country:

 ```js
 vonage.numberInsight.get({level: 'basic', number: phoneNumber}, (error, result) => {